tiagobalmeida/tiagobalmeida.github.io/_posts/Advent Of Code 2016 - Day 5 solution commented.md

 		(range)))
 ```
 Reading inside-out we have (range) that produces a list of integers from 0.
 str is a function that produces a string, essentially concatenating door-id-str with its argument s.
-This anonymous function (fn) is used on the inner map to produce a list of <door_ID><Counter> for all values of Counter from 0 to above.
+This anonymous function (fn) is used on the inner map to produce a list of door_ID,Counter for all values of Counter from 0 to above.

 This is fed into a second map with a library function digest/md5 to get the md5 hashes of those strings.